objectbox/objectbox-sync-examples/tasks/README.md

-# ObjectBox Sync Examples - A Task Manager App
+# ObjectBox Sync Examples: A Task Manager App

 This directory contains the "task manager" app example:

 - client examples using various ObjectBox Sync client APIs, as well as
 - an example configuration and scripts to run an ObjectBox Sync server

-are available.

 With the app it is possible to: